thekalinga/thekalinga.in/_posts/2022-12-25-self-certification-wrong-diagnosis/2022-12-25-self-certification-wrong-diagnosis.md

 [^ruling-class-incl-judiciary]: _Ruling class_ includes Judiciary.

-Apparently, "rule of law" i.e. imposition of laws \[that none of us consented to voluntarily\] is somehow good --- even if the laws are bad & actively harmful (which many Indian laws are).
+Apparently, "rule of law" i.e. imposition of laws \[that none of us consented to voluntarily\] is somehow good --- even if the laws are bad & actively harmful (which many Indian laws are including the mother of all bad laws --- World's Best Constitution™ --- the foundational law of India).
 Why?

 Anarchy is the absence of Tyranny.